Policy 2302 - Campus Computer Use Policy

 for students, the Vice President for Student Advancement.
 (Adopted 4/9/01)

-Electronic communications facilities (such as electronic mail, WWW home pages, USENET newsgroups, etc.) are for university-related activities only.
-Fraudulent, harassing, or obscene messages and/or other materials are not to be posted, sent or stored.
+Electronic communications facilities (such as electronic mail, WWW home pages, USENET newsgroups, etc.) are for University-related activities only.
+Fraudulent, harassing, or obscene messages and/or other materials are not to be posted, sent, or stored.
+(In regard to Social Media, please refer to Policy 1308- Online Social Media Usage Policy).

 Loopholes in computer security systems or knowledge of a special password must not be used to damage computer systems, obtain extra resources, take resources from another user, gain access to systems, or use systems for which proper authorization has not been given.

-All licensed computer software must be installed by Technical Services or by an approved designee as identified in the college or administrative division.
+All licensed computer software must be installed by an approved designee as identified in the college or administrative division.
 Software licenses must be maintained in the department or unit office and available for inspection.
-The installation and use of unlicensed computer software is in violation of university policy.
+The installation and use of unlicensed computer software is in violation of University policy.
 University employees who violate this policy are subject to disciplinary action and fines.
 (Adopted 7/6/01)

 An individual’s computer use privileges may be suspended immediately upon the discovery of a possible violation of these policies.
 Such suspected violations will be confidentially reported to the appropriate faculty, supervisors, department heads, Computing Center staff, and Vice Presidents.